timescale/docs/timescaledb/quick-start/dotnet.md

     }
     ```

-<highlight type="warning"> This method of composing a connection string is for
+<Highlight type="warning"> This method of composing a connection string is for
 test or development purposes only.
 For production applications be sure to make
 sensitive details like your password, hostname, and port number accessible in a
-secure way as supported by .NET. </highlight>
+secure way as supported by .NET. </Highlight>

 4. Run `Program.cs` to verify that .NET can connect to your database and that
     the TimescaleDB extension is installed: